Samriddhhi/Samriddhhi/README.md

 ---

 ### 🚀 About Me
-- I'm a 1st-year B. Tech.
+- I'm a 2st-year B. Tech.
 (CSBS) student at the School of Information Technology RGPV.
-- Passionate about Android Development, Web Development,Web3 Aspirant,Blockchain Enthusiast,Machine Learning, and DevOps.
+- Passionate about Android Development,Web3 Aspirant,Blockchain Enthusiast,Machine Learning, and DevOps.
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.